MatTetsu/Healthcare/README.md

 * List your business requirements and a rationale to map them to the Data Visualisations

 ## Analysis techniques used
-* List the data analysis methods used and explain limitations or alternative approaches.
-* How did you structure the data analysis techniques.
-Justify your response.
-* Did the data limit you, and did you use an alternative approach to meet these challenges?
-* How did you use generative AI tools to help with ideation, design thinking and code optimisation?
+* I used Python as its the primary language for data manipulation, analysis, and machine learning.
+I used python libraries such as Pandas and Numpy to help clean the dataset.
+I also used the python libraries Matplotlib, Ploty, and Seaborne to help me make visualisations within the Jupyter notebook.
+I also used Scikitlearn for machine learning.
+* I used PowerBi to make interactive dashboards, I used barcharts, box plots, scatter graphs, and pie charts to show correlations between different columns in the dataset.

 ## Ethical considerations
 I have deleted the names for data protections, instead I have allocated them a patient ID number so that they can be assessed more closely if necessary.

-I have deleted the names of the patients for identity protection, but I assigned them a patient ID (randomly) so doctors know who they are
+I have deleted the names of the patients for identity protection, but I assigned them a patient ID (randomly) so doctors know who they ar

-I did also consider dropping the doctor and hospital columns for ethics reasons, but deamed it unnecessary
+I did also consider dropping the doctor and hospital columns for ethics reasons, but deamed it unnecessary.

 ## Dashboard Design